Jake-Jasper/DataCreator/readme.md

 ## Goals
 For the upto date notes on what is currently being worked on [see here](https://github.com/Jake-Jasper/DataCreator/projects/1)

+- Make it a pip installable package
 - Improve the implementation of secondary variables.
 - Add the ability to load other datasets e.g. the iris dataset.
 - Add option to enable/disable secondary variable.

+## Acknowledgements

+Thankyou to [JimShapedCoding](https://www.youtube.com/channel/UCU8d7rcShA7MGuDyYH1aWGg) for reviewing the project in [this](https://www.youtube.com/watch?v=iywqBdTTAfM) video